xsismadn3ss/reflex-calculator/README.md

 ```

 ### c.
 Import Parent Component
-To use your component you have must import it into the page you are going to use it on.
+To use your component you must hace to import it into the page you are going to use it on.

-* Import on ``pages/index.py``.
+* Import in ``pages/index.py``.
     ```python
     ...
     from ..components.calculator.calculator import calculator